-If you believe that Neighborhood Health Plan of Rhode Island has failed to provide these services or discriminated in another way based on race, color, national origin, age, disability, or sex, you can file a grievance in person or by phone, mail, fax or email listed below:
+If you feel like Neighborhood has failed to provide these services or has discriminated based on race, color, national origin, age, disability, or sex, you can file a complaint, also known as a grievance.
+You can file a grievance in person, by phone, mail, fax or email.
+Need help?
+Call your Neighborhood Civil Rights Coordinator at the phone number below.